mkudija/mkudija.github.io/notes/_md/Liturgy of the Hours.md

 >God, for ever and ever.
 >Amen.

 - Vol. II, pg.
+307: intentions for Morning Prayer for Wednesday of the Fourth Week of Lent:
+>Help us to receive good things from your bounty with a deep sense of gratitude, and to accept with patience the evil that comes to us.
+>Teach us to be loving not only in great and exceptional moments, but above all in the ordinary events of daily life.
+>May we abstain from what we do not really need, and help our brothers and sisters in distress.
+>May we bear the wounds of your Son, for through his body he gave us life.

+- Vol. II, pg.
 1794: from the *[[~The Dialogue|The Dialogue]]* of [[St. Catherine of Siena]]: "You are a mystery as deep as the sea; the more I search, the more I find, and the more I find the more I search for you.
 But I can never be satisfied; what I receive will ever leave me desiring more.
 When you fill my soul I have an even greater hunger, and I grow more famished for your light.
 I desire above all to see you, the true light, as you really are."

 ### Volume III